1.4 Youth policy decision-making

 Looking at “youth policy” in broader conceptual, and less administrative, terms however, other important youth policy topics, such as school education, are in the portfolios of other ministers, in this case the Minister for Education, Vocational Training and Employment, whereas themes like youth aid and rights of the child fall under the duties of the Minister for Family, Health and Social Affairs.

-Although the competences on the political fields that have a lot of influence on young people’s lives are allocated at two different ministers (belonging to different political parties) the youth policy approach in the DG is transversal, even if the connection with culture and employment is definitely closer than with other fields of policy for youth.
+Although the competences on the political fields that have a lot of influence on young people’s lives are allocated at two different ministers (belonging to different political parties) the youth policy approach in the German-speaking Community is transversal, even if the connection with culture and employment is definitely closer than with other fields of policy for youth.

 Youth work takes place in out-of-school settings and within the scope of particular leisure time activities.
 It is based on non-formal education and informal learning processes and achieved through voluntary participation.